NickReisenauer/Docusaurus/website/docs/jstcg-ms.md

 ![Mastering Development](./jstcg-ms/static/jstcg-ms24.png)

 MDN, or Mozilla Developer Network, is kind of the standard documentation of the web.
 MDN often includes code examples, syntax specifications, browser support, and many other helpful things.
-Instead of searching on their site, try Googling something like mdn parseint, and see what comes up.
+Instead of searching on their site, try Googling something like mdn parseInt, and see what comes up.

 ---